Release notes

 Improved: Download all algorithms

-The " Algorithms " menu option allows you to download all algorithm descriptions.
-This has now been expanded to include the ability to download algorithm descriptions, including version history.
+It is possible to download all algorithm descriptions via the ' Algorithms ' menu option.
+This has now been expanded to include the ability to download algorithm descriptions including version history.
 This provides insight into how descriptions have been modified or improved over time.

 June 2025